 The 17th and 18th September 2016, at the Leas Cliff Hall, Folkestone marked 31 years of Euro Militaire.
 There were 4 new competition classes this year as we brought both Maritime and Aviation subjects in the competitions in their own classes.
 See the details in our separate page explaining the Classes, and Rules for the competitions.

-The Best of Show winner from 2015 is shown on the right!
+The Best of Show winner from 2016 is shown on the right, 'Atonement', by Michael Kontraros and Kyria Kosimo.

-The full set of results for 2016 will be available on the MilitaryModelling.com website soon.
+The full set of results for 2016 is available on the MilitaryModelling.com website here.

 The 2016 show opened from 10.00am until 1800 on the Saturday and from 10.00am until 1600 on the Sunday.